-All generator (exciter/governor/power system stabilizer, etc.), transmission line, and main step-up transformer manufacturers' data sheets must be available for modeling in steady state, transient/voltage stability, short circuit, and relay setting calculation programs.
+All generator (exciter/governor/power system stabilizer, electromagnetic transient black box model for IBRs, turbines and inverters, etc.), transmission line, and main step-up transformer manufacturers' data sheets must be available for modeling in steady state, transient/voltage stability, short circuit, and relay setting calculation programs.
 This includes detailed one-line of the generation facility, generator reactive capability curves, exciter saturation curves, transmission facilities on the customer's side of the Point of Interconnection and model of any additional var support devices.
-The Interconnection Customer shall provide to the Transmission Provider and the transmission owner, at the time of application for interconnection, the model data for the proposed generation and any associated power conversion equipment and controls if an appropriate IEEE standard model exists.
-If an IEEE model does not exist, the Interconnection Customer shall provide suitable user model(s) and associated documentation for use with dynamic and transient stability simulations of their equipment.
-The modeling data must be provided in either General Electric's PSLF format or Power Technologies Inc.'s PSSE format, as instructed by the entity doing the studies.
-The Interconnection Customer shall provide, upon request, the model data for the proposed generation and any associated power conversion equipment and protective devices for use with an Electromagnetic Transients Program (EMTP), Alternate Transients Program (ATP), or PSCAD program.
-Xcel Energy will choose the model data (EMTP, ATP, or PSCAD).
-Any model data may be publicly released by Xcel Energy to meet NERC model development requirements, other NERC standards or other regulatory requirements.
+The Interconnection Customer shall provide to the Transmission Provider and the transmission owner, at the time of application for interconnection, the model data for the proposed generation and any associated power conversion equipment and controls.
+If a suitable user model does not exist, the Interconnection Customer shall provide the IEEE standard model for use with dynamic and transient stability simulations of their equipment.
+The load flow modeling data must be provided in either General Electric's PSLF or Siemens PSSE format, as instructed by the entity doing the studies.
+The Interconnection Customer shall provide, upon request, the model data for the proposed generation and any associated power conversion equipment.
+Any model data not covered by a Non-Disclosure Agreement may be publicly released by Xcel Energy to meet NERC model development requirements, other NERC standards or other regulatory requirements.